RojanSapkota/OMI-Plugins/README.md

 ## Omi Agent Plugin

-Omi Agent is a community-built plugin that lets your Omi device listen for trigger phrases like **“Omi”**, understand your question, and respond naturally.
+Omi Agent is a community-built plugin that lets your Omi device listen for trigger phrases like **“Omi”**, understands your question, and respond naturally.

 This plugin uses a simple webhook to process voice input and send replies through Omi notifications, giving you a hands-free conversational experience.